Prunus alleghaniensis

-Prunus alleghaniensis, the Allegheny plum, is a species of New World plum, native to the Appalachian Mountains.
+Prunus alleghaniensis, the Allegheny plum, is a species of plum native to eastern North America.

 Description

-Prunus alleghaniensis is a shrub or small tree 3–12 ft tall.
-The leaves are 2 to 3+1/2 in long, the tip is usually long and pointed.
-The leaf margins are finely toothed.
-The twigs sometimes have thorns.
-The bark is fissured in older specimens.
+Prunus alleghaniensis is a shrub or small tree reaching heights of 0.9-3.6 m or more.
+The twigs sometimes have thorns and the bark is fissured in older specimens.
+The leaves are 2 to 3+1/2 in long, with finely toothed margins and often a long and pointed tip.

 The flowers are plentiful and white, eventually turning pink.
-The dark reddish purple fruit is 1/2 in wide, with a whitish bloom.
+The dark purple fruit is up to about 1/2 in wide, covered by a whitish bloom.

+Similar species

+Prunus maritima on the east coast is similar but lacks pointed leaves and has larger fruit.

+Taxonomy

+Thomas Conrad Porter described the species in 1877.
+The specific epithet refers to the Allegheny Mountains, a subrange of the Appalacians where it was found.

 Distribution and habitat

 The species is native to the Appalachian Mountains from New York to Kentucky and North Carolina, plus the Lower Peninsula of Michigan.
 There are old reports of it growing also in New Jersey and Connecticut, but it now appears to have been extirpated in those two states.
-It is typically found in elevations between 1200 and 2000 ft.

-It is not common in moist woodlands.
+It is typically found in elevations between 1200 and 2000 ft and is uncommon in moist woodland.

 Uses

-The fruit is made into preserves and jelly.
+The fruit is made into pies, preserves and jelly.